chathushi-r/Safe-Net/model/ReadMe.md

 URL Model

-Classification model used: Random Forest Classifier
+- Classification model used: Random Forest Classifier

-Datasets: Two public datasets were obtained from Kaggle and combined as one as named in the notebook as final_dataset.csv
+- Datasets: Two public datasets were obtained from Kaggle and combined as one as named in the notebook as final_dataset.csv
 - Malicious_n_Non-Malicious URL (Link: https://www.kaggle.com/datasets/antonyj453/urldataset/data)
 - Malicious And Benign URLs (Link: https://www.kaggle.com/datasets/siddharthkumar25/malicious-and-benign-urls/)

-To download the model to a file: Check cell 31 in the notebook which used the joblib library to download the model
+- To download the model to a file: Check cell 31 in the notebook which used the joblib library to download the model

+File model

+-Model used: Resnet

 File model will be added soon